 I read a lot of blogs, news items, and books on environment, toxicity, and such topics.
 And since I started doing that last year, I have frequently found myself getting angry at the things I read.
 The inhumanity of man to his fellow man.
 The people who refuse to believe proof before their eyes because it is more profitable to ignore it.
 The blatant disregard for each other and the world around us.
 Frankly, it’s more than I can stand sometimes, and I just have to turn my back and “take a deep breath”, as it were.
 Action can certainly temper my feelings, but cannot truly abate them.

 I try to disseminate information as I find it, via my twitter feed, or this blog.
-Only through knowledge can The problem with writing blog posts about the information that angers me is maintaining my objectivity.
+The problem with writing blog posts about the information that angers me is maintaining my objectivity.
 I’ve written several posts over the past few months that haven’t made it past draft, because when I read them i realize how angry and negative they are, and I don’t want to be an angry, ranting person.
 That’s just not who I am.

 A good example of this is a book I just finished, Doubt is Their Product.
 It’s a fantastic book.
 It is a historical perspective on many of the facts surrounding industries and their usage of product defense over the past century to delay or remove regulation that could save the lives of workers, Americans, and the environment, and the politicization of science within the past couple of decades.
 Its sources include many documents uncovered during litigation showing company officer knowledge and intent to cover up and continue manufacture of dangerous products.
 I highly recommend a read.
 However, I had to keep stopping during my read-through of the book, I just kept feeling so overwhelmed and angry at what I read.
 Now that I’m done and I’m trying to write up a review, I find it nearly impossible to do so objectively.